vladlpavlov/Pythagoras/README.md

 changes in the functions' code.
 * Scalable parallel execution of memoized functions on a local machine or in a distributed environment.
-* Inexpensive storage-based orchestration backend.
+* Simple and inexpensive storage-based orchestration backend.

 ## Usage

-* Hello World notebook:
+* `Introduction to Pythagoras` notebook: https://colab.research.google.com/drive/1tSJkpHl49Y9ZrYskkdoH2ti3_VZ5_6cj
-https://colab.research.google.com/drive/1tSJkpHl49Y9ZrYskkdoH2ti3_VZ5_6cj

 ## How to get it?